eltijuas1988/evue-interview-dashboard/README.md

 https://github.com/eltijuas1988/evue-interview-dashboard

-clone the repo and then once you 'cd' into repo:
+clone the repo and then once you 'cd' into repo run the following:

 yarn && yarn start

-for running the application.
+That is it!!

 ## Deployment